AlexBHarley/deepstream.io-website/src/docs/server/command-line-interface/readme.md

 If you installed it via a linux package manager it will default to _/var/lib/deepstream_.
 Otherwise the paths are relative to your current working directory.

-#### --detach

-This options will start deepstream as a background process.
-To check if deepstream is running and stopping use `deepstream status` and `deepstream stop`.

-Please note: Detached mode is not yet fully supported across all operating systems.

 ### deepstream stop